flavio-pogliani/i3camini/site/content/en/prices.md

 We offer 2 rooms, Rubin and Topaz with perfect panoramic view, bathroom with hydromassage shower, common room with WiFi and parking Ticket in Varenna station park.
 Breakfast included.
-Private garden, car parking.
+Private garden, free parking ticket.
 Reception in Italian and English.

 Our BB it's a perfect base both for your trips on lake or in